mzuniga58/RESTTemplate/Tutorial.md

   }
 </code></pre>
 </details>
-Before we expand our service, let's take a minute to go over some of the features.
+<p>Before we expand our service, let's take a minute to go over some of the features.
 This REST service is created with a layered architecture.
-The three main layers are the Presentation Layer (also called the Resource Layer), the Orchestration Layer and the Repository Layer.
+The three main layers are the Presentation Layer (also called the Resource Layer), the Orchestration Layer and the Repository Layer.</p>
 <h2>Presentation Layer</h2>
-At this point, the presentation layer doesn't exist, aside from the swagger.
+<p>At this point, the presentation layer doesn't exist, aside from the swagger.
 Soon we will be adding some controllers, and it is the collection of controllers and the endpoints that they define, along with the HAL configurations, that constitute the presentation layer.
 This is the layer that your users see and interact with.
 This is the layer they use to obtain and manage the resources the service controls, hence, that is why it is also sometimes called the resource layer.
-Later in this tutorial, we will show how to create a controller and how to populate the HAL configurations.
+Later in this tutorial, we will show how to create a controller and how to populate the HAL configurations.</p>
 <h2>Orchestration Layer</h2>
-When the user calls an endpoint in your presentation layer, under the covers, the presentation layer calls the orchestration layer to accomplish the actual work.
+<p>When the user calls an endpoint in your presentation layer, under the covers, the presentation layer calls the orchestration layer to accomplish the actual work.
 If the user asks for a parcitular resource, i.e., /books/1234, the preentation layer calls the orchestration layer to get the book whose Id is 1234.
 Likewise, if the user calls books/name/The%20Wrath%20of%20Isis, the user is calling the service to obtain the book called "The Wrath of Isis" (a wonderfully written book, by the way).
-The orchestration layer will return the desired result, and in turn, the presentation layer will pass back the result to the caller.
+The orchestration layer will return the desired result, and in turn, the presentation layer will pass back the result to the caller.</p>

-The orchestration layer resides in the Orchestration folder.
+<p>The orchestration layer resides in the Orchestration folder.
 There are two files there, <b>IOrchestrator</b> and <b>Orchestrator</b>.
 The <b>IOrchestrator</b> defines, and the <b>Orchestrator</b> implements a set of generic CRUD (Create, Read, Update, Delete) functions that have been pre-defined for you.
-These generic operations are:
+These generic operations are:</p>

 - <b>GetSingleResourceAsync</b> - retrieves a single resource of type T, using an RQL Statement to futher refine the resource.
 - <b>GetResourceCollectionAsync</b> - retrieves a collection of resources of type T, wrapped inside a <b>PagedSet</b>, using an RQL Statement to filter and refine the set.